-Users can be granted the right to access and administer Gateway Security under Gateway Server Settings in the Gateway Administrator window.
+Users can be granted the right to access and administer Gateway Security under Gateway Server Settings in the PC-Duo Gateway Administrator window.
 There are three different areas under Gateway Security:

-- ♦ "Data Services Security" governs the right to make connections to the Gateway, the right to manage Hosts and create groups, and the right to view active status information.
-If a user does not have the right to make connections to the Gateway, then he or she also cannot make any connections to Gateway-managed Hosts with the Master. - ◆ "Settings Security" governs the right to view or modify Gateway General Settings.
-Presumes the right to make connections to the Gateway: - Settings security policies require Data Services Security connection access rights. - Settings security policies specify which users can modify the Gateway configuration. - ♦ "Operation Security" governs miscellaneous settings that are not commonly used.
-Three of the four settings can be accessed only by the writing an application using the Software Developer's Kit (SDK).
+- ◆ "Data Services Security" governs the right to make connections to the PC-Duo Gateway, the right to manage Hosts and create groups, and the right to view active status information.
+If a user does not have the right to make connections to the PC-Duo Gateway, then he or she also cannot make any connections to Gateway-managed Hosts with PC-Duo Master. - ◆ "Settings Security" governs the right to view or modify Gateway General Settings.
+Presumes the right to make connections to the PC-Duo Gateway: - Settings security policies require Data Services Security connection access rights. - Settings security policies specify which users can modify a PC-Duo Gateway configuration. - ♦ "Operation Security" governs miscellaneous settings that are not commonly used.
+Three of the four settings can be accessed only by the writing an application using the PC-Duo Software Developer's Kit (SDK).

-To view or edit the Gateway security, right-click Gateway Security under Gateway Server Settings, and select Properties.
+To view or edit PC-Duo Gateway security, right-click Gateway Security under Gateway Server Settings, and select Properties.